 Baltimore was looking to Burnside to fill the left-handed reliever role vacated by the trade of veteran Billy Hoeft.
 But the lefty’s stay in Charm City was short-lived: he was released on May 9 after a mere 7⅓ innings pitched.
 The Houston Colt .45s offered him an immediate tryout, but nothing came of this.
 Instead on May 24, after Quirk got optioned, the Senators signed Burnside again.
 The team used him almost exclusively in relief, and he evinced a return to form with seven strong appearances in July.
 The following month rookie skipper Gil Hodges described Burnside as “a front-line reliever” as he and newly-acquired veteran Ed Roebuck temporarily became an effective lefty-righty bullpen duo.18 This appraisal, alas, was premature.
 On September 22 and again five days later, Burnside faced three batters but was unable to retire a single one.

 He wouldn’t see the big leagues again.
 In October Burnside was assigned to the AAA Toronto Maple Leafs in the International League.
 He never reported there, choosing instead to play in Japan for two seasons before calling it quits.
-Though his record was just 10-22 for the Hansin Tigers, his ERA was a respectable 3.09.
+In 1964, Burnside started Game 5 in a deadlocked Japan World Series and pitched the Hanshin Tiger’s to a 6-3 victory for a 3-2 series lead.
+Though his overall record was just 10-22 for the Tigers, his ERA was a respectable 3.09.

 Before leaving for Japan, he married Suzette Herbuveaux in Maricopa, Arizona.
 Nine years his junior, Chicago-born Suzette eventually moved to Arizona and became acquainted with Pete in 1958 when he was pitching for the Phoenix Giants.
-(She was a lucky girl, for this was around the time Burnside inherited $3 million—most likely from his maternal grandfather, a former railroad supply company executive.)
+Around this time, Burnside inherited $3 million—most likely from his maternal grandfather, a former railroad supply company executive.
 The couple had three children, a daughter and two younger sons.

 Although a fierce competitor, Burnside enjoyed a fine reputation among both teammates and competitors as an extremely pleasant person.
 Like countless other nice guys and talented pitching prospects both before and after him, Pete Burnside entered baseball’s professional ranks with considerable fanfare, a blazing fastball, and nothing but promise.
 But the game is stern.
 All the high expectations produced nothing but a pedestrian eight-year MLB career: 19-36, 4.81 over 567⅓ innings.
 That he lasted that long was in itself an achievement.